Infinite Spinning Top (01/16/2026)

 The Design

 One thing I wanted to investigate in the project was the best control scheme to optimize the top’s power flow.
 I figured that spinning the ERM at a constant speed would waste energy at times when the top didn’t need to spin as fast.
 My mind instantly went to using a PID controller for this optimization problem.
 Using the speed of the top as the input, the controller would then be able to determine if the ERM needs to spin faster or slower to maintain a certain spinning top speed.
-The one issue here is that it’s difficult to get the spinning top to measure its own speed.
+The one issue here is that it’s difficult to get a high-speed spinning object to measure its own speed.
 My first thought was to use the XIAO’s onboard 6-axis IMU to measure the top’s speed.
 Unfortunately, the XIAO’s gyro sensor can only measure a max of 2000 dps (~333RPM).
 My next thought was to build a hall effect tachometer into the top.
 By adding a magnet to the off-center weight and a hall effect sensor to the top’s core, I could approximate the speed of the top by doing some very hacky relative velocity calculations.
 Unfortunately, this measurement method was a little too hacky and prevented me from getting any good speed readings.
-After this, I reverted to using the IMU, but instead of using the gyro, I used the accelerometer.
+After this, I reverted to using the IMU, but using the accelerometer this time.
 Although they only measure linear acceleration, an accelerometer can be used to measure angular speed.
 This relies on a simple circular motion concept.
 The centripetal acceleration of an object is defined as ω^2*r where ω is angular speed, and r is the radius of the object’s rotation.
 This equation shows that you can calculate the angular speed of the top given its centripetal acceleration, which can be measured from the accelerometer.
 Unfortunately, accelerometer data is notoriously very noisy.
 There are also a lot of unaccounted-for forces that skew the accelerometer’s centripetal acceleration readings.
 In the end, I found that just commanding the ERM to spin at a constant speed worked perfectly fine, even if it meant using a bit more energy than needed at times.

 Design Optimization